 Int1 is our verified SBTi goal for reducing Scope 3 emissions business travel.
-Adobe will strive to reduce scope 3 business travel emissions per employee 5% by 2025 from 2015 levels.
-Regarding our scope 3 business travel to reduce emissions per employee by 5% from 2015 to 2025, Adobe is projected to have strong business growth and therefore travel growth.
+Adobe will strive to reduce scope 3 business travel emissions per employee by 5% by 2025 from 2015 levels.
+Regarding our scope 3 business travel to reduce emissions per employee by 5% from 2015 to 2025, Adobe has experienced strong business growth since 2015 (+133% Revenues, +64% FTE) and therefore travel growth.
 As a result, our emissions per employee intensity goal would allow us to focus on reducing travel per employee while still allowing for business growth.
 Looking at our growth projection, we determined that a 5% reduction in normalized emissions per passenger was an aggressive target that over the long term would be challenging to achieve.
 Although IEA models predict that per-mile air travel emission factors will decrease due to reduced carbon intensity, we are not relying on emission factor reductions to achieve our goal.
-Rather, the way we plan to achieve our goal is to focus on reducing business travel and the resulting airline miles traveled per employee.
-Adobe has enjoyed significant business growth in the last five years.
-In 2018 alone, employee population (FTE) grew over 19%, revenue grew 24%, yet our absolute Scope 1+2 emissions (location-based) dropped by 11% (market-based it dropped by 19%.
-However, our employee travel (air+car rental) grew by 25% -- but we have every intention of implementing new employee programs (like our "Skip a Trip" program from 2014 -2017).
-And with CFO support of the effort, this target is sufficiently ambitious but achievable for a fast-growing technology company.
-With normalized base year emissions of 2.01 Mtonnes CO2e/FTE in 2015, we moved to 1.90 Mtonnes CO2e/FTE in 2018, a reduction of 5%.
-For 2018, we met and exceeded our Scope 3 Science-Based Target but it is important to note that we intend to exceed this KPI every year through the target year, 2025.
+Rather, the way we worked to achieve this goal is to focus on reducing business travel and the resulting airline miles traveled per employee.
+Important to note: in 2019 we are using new methodologies for calculating our business air travel to account for "Radiative Forcing".
+In doing so, we believe we are much more accurately attempting to address true emissions from air travel, report it more transparently, and reduce it more aggressively.
+This has, however, raised our 2019 numbers to ~2.5x what they were 2015-2018, and given a "% of target" outcome this is a meaningful comparison.